-The concept of sustainability lies at the heart of our business and reflects our contribution to sustainable development – development that meets the needs of the present without compromising the ability of future generations to meet their own needs.
+As a Group, we recognise that we owe a duty not only to our shareholders but to the wider society in which we operate.
+As a large employer in Georgia, it is incumbent upon us to play a leading role in minimising our impact upon the environment, to be an employer of choice and to drive positive change in society.
 We consider sustainability to be integral to the growth of our business.
-Our sustainability agenda allows us to be profitable as well as environmentally and socially responsible at the same time.
-By implementing a sustainability approach in our activities, we foster long-term relationships with our main stakeholders by providing high return on investment for shareholders, satisfying the financial needs of customers, developing employees and contributing to the economic and social welfare of local communities, while taking into account our environmental footprint.
+Our sustainability agenda allows us to be profitable as well as environmentally and socially responsible.
+By implementing a sustainability approach in our activities, we foster long-term relationships with our main stakeholders, providing high return on investment for shareholders, satisfying the financial needs of customers, developing employees and contributing to the economic and social welfare of the local communities, while taking into account our environmental footprint.

-In order to effectively manage the Group’s direct and indirect impact on society and the environment, the Board of Directors adopted an Environmental and Social Policy.
+In 2018, the Board of Directors adopted an Environmental and Social Policy for the Group (BGEO Group, the predecessor of the Group, had the policy in place since 2012) in order to effectively manage the Group’s direct and indirect impact on society and the environment.
 This policy describes the Group’s strategy to develop solid management controls to conserve natural resources, minimise health and safety risks, and provide employees with equal development opportunities, fair compensation and benefits.
 We are pioneering sustainability practices in our operations and are constantly seeking new ways to improve our performance.

 The Group continues to be included in the global responsible investment index FTSE4Good.
 The index is designed to demonstrate strong Environmental, Social and Governance (ESG) practices measured against international standards.

-As part of our sponsorship and charitable activities, the Bank continues to focus on promoting and enhancing access to education, conserving nature, supporting people with disabilities.Learn more
+As part of our sponsorship and charitable activities, the Group continues to focus on promoting and enhancing access to education, conserving nature, supporting people with disabilities.Learn more

 SPONSORSHIP AND CHARITY

 Bank of Georgia recognises the impact it can have on the country’s social-economic development.
 Therefore, the Bank launched a grant programme to support socially driven enterprises in Georgia.
-In 2017 and 2016, Bank of Georgia supported five social enterprises with up to GEL 200,000 and GEL 50,000 per project, respectively.
+In 2016-2018, Bank of Georgia supported ten social enterprises with up to GEL 387 thousand and GEL 50 thousand per project.
 At the same time, the Bank provided pro-bono services by helping the businesses in areas such as marketing, public relations, information technology, etc. The Bank partners with various NGOs to maximise its role in the social cause.

 PROMOTING AND ENHANCING ACCESS TO EDUCATION

 Bank of Georgia University has offered a top quality master’s degree programme since its foundation in 2014.
-The university welcomed its fourth intake of MBA students in 2017 and simultaneously launched a bachelor’s degree programme.
-The cost of studies in 2017 were again largely subsidised by the Bank with GEL 350,250.
+The university welcomed its fifth intake of MBA students in 2018 and simultaneously launched a bachelor’s degree programme in 2017.
+The cost of studies in 2017-2018 were again largely subsidised by the Bank with GEL 767 thousand.
 Up to 20 students study at no cost, while 40 students benefit from a 0% loan with grace period until graduation.
 Bank of Georgia University provides its students with hands-on experience by offering them the possibility to observe various business processes at the Group’s companies.

 In 2014, the Bank signed a partnership agreement with the prestigious US Fulbright scholarship scheme.
 Thanks to the Bank of Georgia’s contribution, a selected number of students from Georgia are able to enrol in a two-year master’s degree programme at a US university.
-In 2017, the funding provided to the students for their two-year degrees amounted to US$ 50,000.
-Since 2014, the Bank has granted US$ 250,000 to the US Fulbright scholarship programme.
+In 2018, the funding provided to the students for their two-year degrees amounted to US$ 50 thousand.
+Since 2014, the Bank has granted US$ 300 thousand to the US Fulbright scholarship programme.

-For the last four years the Bank has been supporting a public speaking competition organised by the English Speaking Union Georgia.
-The competition allows high school senior year or university freshman students to prepare a speech on a pre-selected topic and present it in front of a competent jury.
+Starting from 2018, Bank of Georgia supports San Diego State University (SDSU) Georgia.
+For 2018-2019 academic year the Bank will finance the scholarships for ten students in the amount of up to US$ 80 thousand.
+Over the last four years, the Bank has been supporting a public speaking competition organised by the English Speaking Union Georgia.
+The competition allows high school senior year or first year university students to prepare a speech on a pre-selected topic and present it in front of a competent jury.
 The winner is granted a fully paid trip to London to attend a global public speaking competition.
-We aim to support this competition in 2018 as well.
+We aim to support this competition in 2019 as well.